Good afternoon everyone.

 Exporters who do not achieve safety at the source are on notice that they face a CPSC that is standing guard on the front lines.

 Well-trained port and field investigators are using state-of-the-art technology to detect and detain violative imports - from toys to fireworks to lighters to mattresses.

 As was discussed throughout the morning, our port investigators are standing arm-in-arm with inspectors from Customs and Border Protection (CBP).

 CBP is one of the very best agencies in the government, and we are proud to be collocated with them at the Commercial Targeting and Analysis Center in Washington, and at ports from coast to coast.

-But, as great a job as our import investigators do, we should not be limited to just 20 people working at a handful of ports.
+As great a job as our import investigators do, CPSC should not be limited to just 20 people working at a handful of ports.

-We at CPSC cannot fight a fair fight with just 20 people to screen $700 billion worth of consumer products imports—$340 billion that come from China.
+We cannot fight a fair fight with just 20 people to screen $700 billion worth of consumer products imports - $340 billion that come from China.

 The more eyes we have on incoming shipments and the more hands we have on potentially violative samples, the safer American consumers will be, and the more level the playing field will be for compliant trade.